 - ready to upgrade that software when necessary

-In sum, it’s safe to say a distribution company might be able to “get by” with outdated technology — but the company won’t be able get ahead with it.
-In order to survive in the distribution industry, small- and mid-sized distributors need every tool available; and in order to thrive, they need the most advanced versions of those tools available today.
+In conclusion, it is possible that a distribution company might be able to “get by” with outdated technology — but the company won’t be able get ahead with it.
+In order to survive in the distribution industry, small- and mid-sized distributors need every tool available; and in order to thrive, they need to consider cloud-based distribution software.